ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 The label field will be used throughout your mechanism to identify the species.
 Inert species in the model cab be defined by setting reactive to be ``False``, for all other species the reactive status must be set as ``True``.
-The structure of the species can be defined using either by using SMILES or adjacencyList.
+The structure of the species can be defined using either by using SMILES or :ref:`adjacencyList <rmgpy.molecule.adjlist>`.

 The following is an example of a typical species item, based on methane using SMILE or adjacency list to define the structure::